easttennesseecc-star/Q-Top-Dog-IDE/PHASE_14_NEXT_EVOLUTION_STRATEGY.md

 ## Conclusion

-**Q-IDE Phase 14** represents a fundamental shift in how developers work.
+**Top Dog Phase 14** represents a fundamental shift in how developers work.
 By combining:
 - 🤖 AI at every layer
 - 🚀 Radical simplification
 - 👥 Built-in collaboration